shy2net/nodejs-angular-starter/README.md

 Angular 6 comes with the following features:

 - Bootstrap v4 with header and sticky footer.
+- Built in SSR bundled with the api server.
 - Built in toasty which automatically pops up on HTTP errors obtained from the server API.
 - Built in ng2-slim-loading bar (Youtube styled) when moving between routes.
 - Built in auth-guard and authentication, saved on session cookie.